Samuel-Tyler/fast_ber/README.md

 # fast_ber
-A performant ASN.1 BER encoding and decoding library written in C++11.
+A performant ASN.1 BER encoding and decoding library written in C++11

 ## Introduction
 fast_ber is a small, lightweight library for BER encoding and decoding.
-Fast ber forgoes some tight ASN.1 specification conformance to provide fast encoding and decoding performance in common use cases.
+Fast ber forgoes some tight ASN.1 specification conformance to provide fast encoding and decoding performance in common use cases

 #### Design Decisions
 - Simple, modern C++ interface